Tecnelm/-ele4205_projet_aut2022_29/README.md

 - `POKY_INSTALL_DIR` : Poky odroid installation sysroot .
 Default value : `/opt/poky/2.1.3/`
 - `USE_CROSS_COMPILE_ODROID_POKY` : Option to set _ON_ or _OFF_ the cross compilation .
 Default value :`ON`

+### Run programm
+ - Build executable
+ - plug in odroid
+ - Mount connection
+ - use `local_deploy.sh` to send the server on odroid and start it
+ - create directory to save image.
+Name : **image**
+ - Start client
 ### Vscode
 #### Debugger
 To help Debugging on VSCode we write two debugger launch Task: